 Peer review is a process in which an article submitted for publication in a journal is reviewed by a panel of experts in that journal’s field.
 If these experts determine that the findings in the article are scientifically sound, they usually make edits or suggestions.
 The journal editor then sends the article back to its author(s), and those authors make the changes for the article to be published.

-This generally means that a peer-reviewed article is accurate and can be considered a scholarly source because its claims have been verified independently by experts in the field.
+This generally means that a peer-reviewed article is accurate and scholarly because its claims have been verified independently by experts in the field.

 Note!
 Peer review is not perfect!
-Some longstanding and prestigious journals, such as The Lancet and the New England Journal of Medicine, have published articles that underwent peer review but still contained objectively incorrect conclusions.
+Some reputable journals, such as The Lancet and the New England Journal of Medicine, have published articles that underwent peer review but still contained objectively incorrect conclusions.
 Always verify your information by checking multiple sources for corroboration.

 To evaluate a scholarly article, review the following elements:

 Here are some tips for limiting your search to peer-reviewed articles from the Search Everything system on the library homepage.

 1. Type in your search terms and hit enter.